Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 However, if you look beyond the expensive designer shops, you may just find one of the best things for kids in London.

 Street performers such as magicians and acrobats fill the square every day of the week and are well-versed in entertaining the little ones.
-For a courteous small donation, your children can enjoy all the excitement this central location has to offer.
+Be courteous and make a small donation and your children can enjoy all the excitement this central location has to offer.

 Situated in northwest London, Hanwell Zoo provides an excellent alternative for those who aren’t prepared to face the crowds of London Zoo, which is why it has made it to this list of the best London attractions for kids.

-Whilst Hanwell might not have some of the bigger beasts housed at the more prominent zoo’s; it offers a more personable experience which is great for those with young families.
+Whilst Hanwell might not have some of the bigger animals housed at the more prominent zoos; it offers a more personable experience which is great for those with young families.
 Porcupines, lemurs and meerkats will be sure to keep the children entertained for the morning.

-Additionally, Hanwell zoo is extremely inexpensive, with adult tickets priced at £4.50 and children’s just £3.
+Additionally, Hanwell Zoo is great value, with adult tickets priced at £4.50 and children’s just £2.50.

 Practical Tips for Visiting London with Kids